-Hydro's business and operations continue to evolve, the EDC will require more physical and electrical 18

-19 capacity to store and manage more data and to support more enterprise systems and business immediately arise: 22
+Hydro's business and operations continue to evolve, the EDC will require more physical and electrical capacity to store and manage more data and to support more enterprise systems and business processes.

-20 processes.

-21 In the event of an organization-wide outage due to an EDC failure, the following impacts would
+In the event of an organization-wide outage due to an EDC failure, the following impacts would immediately arise:

 Reliability impacts: Mission-critical applications that allow the utility to monitor and manage the distribution system, including ADMS and OMS systems would no longer function, eliminating any visibility of the grid.
-Outages that are already in progress or occur following

-- an EDC failure would be extended indefinitely, until such time that the EDC can go back 1 2 online; - Safety impacts: Without visibility of the grid or functioning radio systems, power system controllers can no longer effectively monitor the system, manage planned and reactive outages, or communicate with field crews, giving way to potential safety risks to both crews and the public; and - Customer service impacts: Toronto Hydro's meter data management ("MDM") systems, customer information system ("CIS") and telephone systems would be unable to function, impeding the meter-to-cash process and the ability of customer care personnel to manage

-10 customer service requests.
-11 As noted in Toronto Hydro's Facilities Asset Management Strategy (the "Strategy", filed at Exhibit 12 2B, Section D6), In addition, fully achieving the utility's decarbonization goals with respect 15 to 14 Carlton appears unattainable.
-Most critically, the operation and maintenance of work centre 16 and EDC assets often involve conflicts between the effects of activities in one sphere upon the other 17 For example, any high-impact renovation and construction projects aimed at improving the work 18 centre assets would require the EDC space to be vacated during the renovations to avoid physical 19 impacts upon EDC infrastructure and vice versa.
-20 21 and challenges have continued to increase in volume.
+Outages that are already in progress or occur following an EDC failure would be extended indefinitely, until such time that the EDC can go back 1 2 online; Safety impacts: Without visibility of the grid or functioning radio systems, power system 3 controllers can no longer effectively monitor the system, manage planned and reactive 4 outages, or communicate with field crews, giving way to potential safety risks to both crews 5 and the public; and 6 Customer service impacts: Toronto Hydro's meter data management ("MDM") systems, 7 customer information system ("CIS") and telephone systems would be unable to function, 8 impeding the meter-to-cash process and the ability of customer care personnel to manage 9 customer service requests.
+10 As noted in Toronto Hydro's Facilities Asset Management Strategy (the "Strategy", filed at Exhibit 11 2B, Section D6), 12 In addition, fully achieving the utility's decarbonization goals with respect to 14 Carlton appears unattainable.
+Most critically, the operation and maintenance of work centre 15 and EDC assets often involve conflicts between the effects of activities in one sphere upon the other.
+For example, any high-impact renovation and construction projects aimed at improving the work centre assets would require the EDC space to be vacated during the renovations to avoid physical and challenges have continued to increase in volume.